gaupestudio/Tutorials/unity/network/networkmanager.md

 This is ui buttons, instead of the buttons on Network manager, when we build.

 Go ahead and play it.
+Use a host!

 **Congratulations you finished Install Gaupe.Netcode & Testing Buttons** [Next](installation.md)